Moulage: Pus- Thick, Odorous, Wound Exudate

 Create multiple colors of pus at one time: Following the recipe directions, multiple the amounts to create a large batch of milky-white pus.
 Divide mixture and apply SIM-Safe colorants as desired to each infectious process.
 Store pus mixtures in separate 20cc syringes with cap.
 Odors can be applied right before the training scenario.

-Gently remove dehiscence wound from the skin of the simulator.
+In a Hurry?
+Simulated pus can be altered by color, made in advance and stored in the refrigerator until ready to use.
+Cleanup and Storage Gently remove dehiscence wound from the skin of the simulator.
 Store wound with simulated pus on a waxed paper–covered cardboard wound tray.
 Wounds should be stored side-by-side, but they should not touch to avoid cross-color transference.
 Loosely wrap wound trays with plastic wrap and store flat in freezer or according to simulation center policy.
 Using a soft clean cloth remove remaining product residue from the skin per manufacturers directions.

 The information contained on this page does not and is not intended to convey medical advice and should be used for simulated training purposes only.
 Moulage Concepts or contributing authors are not responsible for any actions or inaction on your part based on the information that is presented here.
 Please consult a physician or medical professional for personal medical advice or treatment.
 Our opinions are our own.